 This is the heart of the complex.
 Today it is used as a parish church and is owned by the Catholic parish of Schlatt.
 While its core stems from the 13th century, it was restored in 1587 following a fire.
 It has remained intact to this day and was renovated between 2000 and 2002.

 The convent maintained a garden as far back as the 16th century.
 A splendid arboretum comprising 32 deciduous and eight coniferous species of tree was established around the old groups of white poplars from 1951 onward.
 The magnificent garden covers a total area of around 1'200 m2.

 The oldest building in the complex dates back to 1588 and is one of the oldest in the canton of Thurgau.
 The building originally included accommodation for the guards.
 The North face of the gate arch features the crests of the six Catholic municipalities that were involved in restoring the convent after the Reformation: Glarus, Zug, Lucerne, Uri, Unterwalden and Schwyz.

 The estate covers approximately 65 hectares of meadows and fields, around half of which is used for agricultural purposes.
 Georg Fischer AG acquired the entire complex in 1918 in order to provide “food and accommodation to employees”.

 GF's founder set up a hammer mill on the stream running through the estate in the 19th century.
 A Francis turbine was inaugurated behind the wash house in 1999 as part of the celebrations to mark 125 years of the Winterthur School of Technology.

 The Paradies – Büsingen ferry has been running for over 40 years.
-The owner of the company, Roland Walter, operates two ferries that carry up to 500 passengers a day in Summer along the 160-meter route from Paradies to Büsingen and back.
+Two ferries carry up to 500 passengers a day in Summer along the 160-meter route from Paradies to Büsingen and back.